Evolution of a modified binomial random graph by agglomeration: Acknowledgements

 \section{Acknowledgements}

-We thank Serguei Popov for introducing us the random graph model that we studied in this paper.
-The first two authors are financially supported by DFG KA 2748/3-1 and the last one by FAPESP 2013/03898-8 and CNPq 479313/2012-1.
+We thank Serguei Popov for suggesting us the construction of the inhomogeneous random graph model studied in the paper.
+We also thank Luiz Renato Fontes for fruitful discussions during the early stages of this work.
+The first two authors were financially supported by DFG KA 2748/3-1 and the Austrian Science Fund (FWF): P26826, and the last one by FAPESP 2013/03898-8, 2015/03868-7 and CNPq 479313/2012-1.
+The second and the third author also thank, respectively, ICMC - Universidade de São Paulo and Università di Torino, for their hospitality.
+Finally, we thank the referees for their careful reading of the manuscript and many valuable comments and suggestions that have helped to improve the paper.